eclipse/xacc/docs/source/extensions.rst

    ibm_valencia = xacc.getAccelerator('ibm:ibmq_valencia', {'shots':2048)});

-In order to target the remote backend (for ``initialize()`` or ``execute()``) you must provide you IBM credentials to XACC.
+In order to target the remote backend (for ``initialize()`` or ``execute()``) you must provide your IBM credentials to XACC.
 To do this add the following to a plain text file ``$HOME/.ibm_config``

 .. code:: bash